Dolu89/sigauth-specs/README.md

 **Sigauth** aims to replace LNURL-Auth protocol.

 LNURL Auth has been wildly adopted but has some limitation.
-- Bitcoin wallets mostly failed to implement it correctly (wrong deriavation path)
+- Bitcoin wallets mostly failed to implement it correctly (wrong derivation path)
 - You can't import a same seed in two different wallets without having different accounts (it can be related to the first bullet point or because they are not all using [BIP 32](https://bips.xyz/32))
 - Custodial wallets do not follow the specification (they could follow the specification, by generating a dedicated LNURL-Auth private key, but they don't)
-- Most LNURL-Auth implementations are vulnerable to MITM/phishing.
+- Most LNURL-Auth implementations are vulnerable to MITM/phishing attacks.
-- Using your wallet (with money on it) to login is a terrible idea.
-Using a Lightning network node is worst.
+- Using your wallet (with money on it) to log in is a terrible idea.
+Using a Lightning network node is worse.

 ## Features
 - Passwordless authentication